Skip to main menu Skip to content Skip to footer

 • Asking the doctor to slow down and explain things step-by-step

-• Requesting she use kid-friendly language so your child can be part of the conversation
+• Requesting they use kid-friendly language so your child can be part of the conversation

 A lot of doctors who work with children have tricks to help kids feel more relaxed, but not all of them work on all kids, notes Pamela Parker, MD, a pediatrician in Silver Spring, Maryland.
 Hence it’s important for parents to let the doctor know what has worked for their child and what hasn’t.

-For example, if a kid seems wary of the instruments, Dr. Parker says she’ll often ask him to act as her “assistant” during the visit.
+For example, if a kid seems wary of the instruments, Dr. Parker says she’ll often ask them to act as her “assistant” during the visit.
 “I’ll say, ‘This tool helps me look in your ears.
-Could you help me by holding it while I get ready?’ ”
+Could you help me by holding it while I get ready?’”

 For some kids, being part of the process is a big help, but others may not find it useful.
-“It’s not always immediately clear how kids are feeling in the exam room,” explains Dr. Parker, “so it’s helpful for us if parents say, ‘He really enjoyed being your helper last time.
+“It’s not always immediately clear how kids are feeling in the exam room,” Dr. Parker explains, “so it’s helpful for us if parents say, ‘They really enjoyed being your helper last time.
 Could you do that again?’
-Or, ‘You know, I don’t think he liked holding the stethoscope, could we try something different this time?’ ”
+Or, ‘You know, I don’t think they liked holding the stethoscope, could we try something different this time?’”

 Bring distractions

 In a perfect world your child would be seen on time every time, but it’s more likely you’ll be spending at least a little while in your doctor’s waiting room.
-Most pediatricians’ offices provide toys, but if your child is anxious, don’t rely on an old copy of Highlights magazine to help him stay calm.
-Instead, allow him to choose a favorite game or book to bring along that will help keep his mind occupied during the wait.
+Most pediatricians’ offices provide toys, but if your child is anxious, don’t rely on an old copy of Highlights magazine to help them stay calm.
+Instead, allow them to choose a favorite game or book to bring along that will help keep their mind occupied during the wait.

 The straight talk on shots

-“Your child is going to have to get a shot at some point,” says Dr. Busman, “so it’s important to frame them in a rational way.”
+“Your child is going to have to get a shot at some point,” Dr. Busman says, “so it’s important to frame them in a rational way.”
 When it comes to shots, a healthy dose of honesty — and perspective — is the best way to go.

 • Be straightforward: “No one likes getting shots, but they’re a big part of what keeps us healthy, so we all have to get them sometimes.”